What proof of income do I need to get a mortgage?

 - Your Tax Overviews for the last 2-3 years

-(NB these are not your Tax Return, which is the information you submit to HMRC)
+Note: these are not your Tax Return, which is the information you submit to HMRC.

-- In addition, it may be persuasive to provide copies of your current contract (or contracts).
+In addition, it may help to provide copies of your current contract (or contracts).

-Read our blog: 5 top tips for contractors applying for mortgages
+Related: Read our blog on 5 top tips for contractors applying for mortgages.

-Business owners and directors of limited companies may choose to pay themselves modest salaries to minimise tax, plus a director’s dividend to cover their living expenses, leaving the remainder of company earnings in the corporate accounts as retained profit.
+Business owners and directors of limited companies often pay themselves modest salaries to minimise tax, plus a director’s dividend to cover their living expenses, leaving the remainder of company earnings in the corporate accounts as retained profit.

 - Most lenders won’t allow you to include profits not drawn down as part of your income calculations.

-- A good mortgage broker can introduce you to a specialist lender who can consider retained net profit as part of your income calculation.
+- But, a good mortgage broker can introduce you to a specialist lender who can consider retained net profit as part of your mortgage income.

-- They may consider just this year’s net profit, or profitability over the past two or three years.
+- They may consider just this year’s net profit, or your profitability over the past 2-3 years.

 Established barristers can expect to borrow at least 5 times their income.
-But highly variable monthly fee income, and substantial chambers costs can make it difficult to achieve a clear income calculation.
+But highly variable monthly fee income and substantial Chambers' costs can make it difficult to calculate a clear income.